hotelll/Music_Plagiarism_Detection/appendix.md

 ## Tune on downbeat weight $k_{downbeat}$

 Finally, we test different weights of downbeats.
-We get the optimal downbeat **2** for accuracy, which adds proper importance to the downbeats since it affects the rhythm and emotion of music.
+We get the optimal downbeat **2** for accuracy, which adds proper weights to the downbeats since it affects the rhythm and emotion of music more than others.

 | $k_{downbeat}$ | Average Index | Accuracy |
 | :------------: | :-----------: | :------: |